davide-zac/progetto/README.md

-# ReadIT: An IA google chrome extension helping people with dyslexia
+# ReadIT: An IA google chrome extension helping people with DSA

 This is the repo for the demo of ReadIT.
 ReadIT is a google chrome extension that leverages Llama, the opensource LLM model from Meta, to process the text of any website and help dyslexic people in reading.